KirstLab/asc_seurat/docs/differential_expression.rst

    :width: 80%
    :align: center

-   Example of Asc-Seurat's interface showing the settings to the search for DEGs genes among clusters 0, 2 and 3.
+   Example of Asc-Seurat's interface showing the settings to search for DEGs genes among clusters 0, 2, and 3.

 After executing the search for marker or DEGs, an iterative table will be available showing the significant genes.
-Moreover, user can download the list of significant markers or DEGs as a csv file.
+Moreover, users can download the list of significant markers or DEGs as a csv file.

 .. figure:: images/DEG_table.png
    :width: 80%